anti-machinee/dify-samples/learn_dify/api/services/feature_service.md

 - Model Load Balancing Enabled: Updates model_load_balancing_enabled if model_load_balancing_enabled key is present.
 ### Response
 - updates the FeatureModel object with various billing-related settings based on the information retrieved from the BillingService for the specified tenant ID

+## _fulfill_params_from_enterprise
+### Arguments
+- features
+### Actions
+- calls EnterpriseService.get_info() to retrieve enterprise-specific configuration data, stored in the enterprise_info dictionary.
+- The method checks for the presence of specific keys in the enterprise_info dictionary.
+- If a key exists, it assigns the corresponding value to the appropriate attribute of the features object.
+- If the license key exists in enterprise_info, it further checks for status and expired_at within the license dictionary.
+It assigns these values to the features.license attributes, converting the status to a LicenseStatus enum.
+### Response
+- ensures that the features object is populated with the latest enterprise-specific settings, which can include single sign-on (SSO) configurations, login methods, registration permissions, workspace creation permissions, and license details.
+This allows the system to adapt its behavior based on the enterprise's configuration.